AliBaghizadeh/genai-summarizer-app/README.md

 ## GenAI Pipeline & Detailed Workflow

 Below is the step-by-step pipeline used in both the Kaggle notebook and the Streamlit app.
-Each step shows the code snippet followed by bullet-point explanations in proper README markdown format.

 ### 1. Asking the Question
 ```python